 What's the difference between Batting pads and Wicket Keeping Pads?

 The difference in the name.
 The batting pads are used by the batsman during their course of batting, whereas the wicket-keeping pads are worn by the wicket-keeper while keeping.
 They differ in size, weight, and other aspects.

 Which brand of cricket pads is best?

 There is no definite answer to which brand produces the best cricket pads.
-Most of the brands out there make high-quality pads, with the goal of protecting players during the match at the same time offering the best comfort.
+Most of the brands out there make high-quality pads, with the goal of protecting players during the match and at the same time offering the best comfort.

 Pads are one of the most important protective gear in Cricket and choosing a pair that is right for you is somewhat challenging.
 With that many options available in the market, you are likely to get confused and overspend.
 Hence, it becomes necessary to decide some things including the budget in advance.
-Pre-deciding a brand of your choice makes things even easier.
+Pre-deciding on a brand of your choice makes things even easier.
 Besides that, if you follow the things mentioned above, choosing a pair of cricket pads will become straightforward; you will not be perplexed and you will save yourself some money.